ori-systems/lyra-radeye/README.md

 ## radeye_radiation_point_visualiser.py

-node used to publish the

-run time parameters:
-This node is used to publish a point cloud containing all of the radeye messages recieved.
+This node subscribes to `Radeye` messages and publishes a `PointCloud2` message containing the radiation measurements positioned in the world using TF.

+ROS 2 Parameters:
-* pointcloud_name: can be used to name the output topic
+* `pointcloud_name`: Base name for the output PointCloud2 topic.
+Default: `radeye_measurements`.
-* z_height: can be used to override the z part of the sensor tf
+* `z_height`: Can be used to override the z-coordinate of the sensor's TF frame.
+Default: `None`.
-* sensor_frame: can be used to set the tf of the sensor
+* `sensor_frame`: The target TF frame for the point cloud.
+Default: `radeye`.
-* config_file: filepath to the config of sensors being used.
-The config file should be in json format and contain an array of "Topics", with each element containing:
+* `config_file`: Path to the JSON config file for sensors, relative to the package share directory.
+The config file should contain an array of "Topics", with each element containing:
-* SubscriberName: The topic mane to subscribe to
+  * `SubscriberName`: The topic name to subscribe to.
-* RadiationValue: The radiation value (0:Unknown,1:alpha,2:beta,4:gamma,8:neutron)
+  * `RadiationValue`: The radiation value (0:Unknown, 1:alpha, 2:beta, 4:gamma, 8:neutron).
-* RadiationType: Purely used to labeling so can be anything but I recommend using (Unknown,alpha,beta,gamma)
+  * `RadiationType`: A string label for the radiation type (e.g., "alpha", "beta", "gamma").

 See config/example_topics.json for an example.